aheze/Popovers/README.md

 <img src="GitHub/Assets/BlocksBackgroundTouches.png" width=300 alt="Popover overlaid over some buttons.
 Tapping on the buttons has no effect.">

 ### 👉 On Tap Outside • `(() -> Void)?`
-A closure that is called whenever the user taps outside the popover.
+A closure that's called whenever the user taps outside the popover.

 ### 🎈 On Dismiss • `(() -> Void)?`
-A closure that is called when the popover is dismissed.
+A closure that's called when the popover is dismissed.

 ### 🔰 On Context Change • `((Context) -> Void)?`
-A closure that is called whenever the context changed.
+A closure that's called whenever the context changed.
 The context contains the popover's attributes, current frame, and other visible traits.

 ## Utilities